N-HEDGER/NEURO_PYTHON/FMRIPREP_SINGULARITY_SLURM/readme.md

 ```

-Or you can use git to clone the entire repository.
+Or, if you know what you are doing, you can use git to clone the entire repository.

 [fmriprep_base.sh](/FMRIPREP_SINGULARITY_SLURM/scripts/fmriprep_base.sh) is a script that contains a template call to fmriprep using slurm.